 The Compensation Committee considers the grant of equity awards to all of our executive and non-executive officers at the same time, once a year, usually in July or August.
-During fiscal 2022, the Compensation Committee approved grants to our named executive officers of options to purchase the following number of shares of our common stock:
+Executive and non-executive officers that accepted a reduction in salary as part of our cost reduction initiative in November 2022 also received an additional option grant in recognition of the reduced salary level in December 2022, shortly after the announcement of the cost reduction initiative.
+During fiscal 2023, the Compensation Committee approved grants to our named executive officers of options to purchase the following number of shares of our common stock:

 Name Shares

-Lee-Lean Shu 100,000
+Lee-Lean Shu 250,000

-Douglas M. Schirle 40,000
+Douglas M. Schirle 60,000

-Didier Lasserre 40,000
+Didier Lasserre 60,000

-Robert Yau 40,000

-Ping Wu 30,000

-Unlike options granted to our non-officer employees, which vest in four annual installments, options granted to our executive and non-executive officers vest in their entirety four years after the anniversary date of the officer's commencement of employment that is closest to the date of grant, subject to the officer's continued service.
+Unlike options granted to our non-officer employees, which vest in four annual installments, options granted to our executive and non-executive officers generally vest in their entirety four years after the anniversary date of the officer's commencement of employment that is closest to the date of grant, subject to the officer's continued service.
+Options granted in December 2022 in recognition of the reduced salary levels vest on the first anniversary of the grant date.
 Each of these option grants provides a return to the officer only if he remains employed by us during the respective vesting period, and then only if the market price of the shares appreciates over the option term.
 The Compensation Committee believes the four-year vesting schedule deters risk taking and further focuses management on building long-term stockholder value.
-The value of the shares subject to the fiscal 2022 option grants to executive officers are reflected in the "Summary Compensation Table" below, and further information about these grants is contained in the "Fiscal 2022 Grants of Plan-Based Awards" table below.
+The value of the shares subject to the fiscal 2023 option grants to named executive officers are reflected in the "Summary Compensation Table" below, and further information about these grants is contained in the "Fiscal 2023 Grants of Plan-Based Awards" table below.